Muchnik degrees and cardinal characteristics: Introduction

 \subsection{A pair of dual mass problems for functions.}

-One can determine the computational complexity of an object by comparing it to computable objects of the same type.
+One can determine the computational complexity of an object by comparing it to \emph{computable} objects of the same type.
 This idea was used to introduce the density-related mass problems $\+ D(p)$ and $\+ B(p)$.
 We will apply it to introduce two further mass problems of importance in this paper.
-We say that a function $f$ is $\mathrm{IOE}$ if $\ex^\infty n \, [f(n) = r(n) ]$ for each computable function $r$.
+We say that a function~$f$ is $\mathrm{IOE}$ if $\ex^\infty n \, [f(n) = r(n) ]$ for each computable function $r$.
 We say that $f$ is $\mathrm{AED}$ if $\forall^\infty n \, [f(n) \neq r(n) ]$ for each computable function $r$. ($\mathrm{IOE}$ stands for ``infinitely often equal", while $\mathrm{AED}$ stands for ``almost everywhere different".)

-The study of the class $\mathrm{AED}$ can be traced back to Jockusch~\cite[Thm.\ 7]{Jockusch:89}, who actually considered a stronger property of a function $f$ he denoted by SDNR: $\fa^\infty n \, [f(n) \neq r(n) ]$ for each \emph{partial} computable function $r$.
-(Kjos-Hansen, Merkle, and Stephan \cite[Thm.\ 5.1 $(1) \to (2)$]{Kjos.Merkle:11} showed that each non-high $\mathrm{AED}$ function is SDNR.)
-The class $\mathrm{IOE}$ was only introduced much later.
+The study of the class $\mathrm{AED}$ can be traced back to Jockusch~\cite[Thm.\ 7]{Jockusch:89}.
+He actually considered a stronger property of a function $f$ he denoted by SDNR: $\fa^\infty n \, [f(n) \neq r(n) ]$ for each \emph{partial} computable function $r$.
+Kjos-Hanssen, Merkle, and Stephan \cite[Thm.\ 5.1 $(1) \to (2)$]{Kjos.Merkle:11} showed that each non-high $\mathrm{AED}$ function is SDNR.

+The class $\mathrm{IOE}$ was introduced much later.
 Kurtz \cite{Kurtz:81} showed that the mass problem of weakly 1-generic sets is Muchnik equivalent to the functions not dominated by a computable function (the corresponding end segment consists of the hyperimmune Turing degrees).
 Using this fact, it is not hard to show that $\mathrm{IOE}$ is also Muchnik equivalent to the class of functions not dominated by a computable function.

-An order function $h$ is a non-decreasing, unbounded computable function.
-In computability theory, one often uses order functions as bounds to parameterise known classes of similar complexity.
+An \emph{order function} $h$ is a non-decreasing, unbounded computable function.
+In computability theory, one often uses order functions as bounds to parameterise known classes of measuring computational complexity.
 For instance, $\mathrm{DNC}(h)$ is the class of diagonally non-computable functions $f<h$.
-For another example, an oracle $A$ is $h$-traceable if each $A$-partial computable function has a c.e.\ trace of size bounded by $h$.
+For another example, an oracle $A$ is $h$-traceable if each $A$-partial computable function has a c.e.\ trace of size bounded by $h$ (see e.g.\ \cite[Ch.\ 8]{Nies:book}).

 We focus on versions of the classes $\mathrm{IOE}$ and $\mathrm{AED}$ parameterised by an order function~$h$.
 By $\mathrm{IOE}(h)$ we denote the mass problem of functions $f$ such $\ex^\infty n \, [f(n) = r(n) ]$ for each computable function $r< h$.
 Dually, $\mathrm{AED}(h)$ is the mass problem of functions $f< h$ such that $\forall^\infty n \, [f(n) \neq r(n) ]$ for each computable function $r$.